Bundjalung people: European arrival

-Cook did not see the entrance to the Richmond River, but noted the presence of about 20 Bundjalung Nation people on what is now Seven Mile Beach, just to the south of Broken Head.
+Cook did not see the entrance to the Richmond River, but noted the presence of about 20 Bundjalung people on what is now Seven Mile Beach, just to the south of Broken Head.
 Sir Joseph Banks also noted the people and remarked that they completely ignored the presence of HMS Endeavour.
 That might indicate that Endeavour was not the first ship that they had seen (Richmond River Historical Society {RRHS}, 1997).

 On 20 August 1828, Captain Henry John Rous, on the frigate HMS Rainbow, dropped anchor at Byron Bay.
 His mission was to discover a navigable river and safe anchorage site.
 On 26 August 1828, Rous discovered the entrance to the Richmond River (the longest navigable river on the coast of New South Wales) and explored 32 km upstream, as far as Tuckean Swamp, with two lieutenants in a pinnace.
 Rous subsequently named the river Richmond after his brother's best friend, Charles Gordon-Lennox, 5th Duke of Richmond.